-- An even quicker prep time.
-Make this easy cake recipe even easier by using store-bought cake rounds!
+- Impressive but simple.
+Looks bakery style but is very doable at home.
+Make this easy cake recipe even easier by using store bought cake rounds!

 Cake

-- 2 (8-inch) white or yellow cake rounds, baked and cooled – You will need two fully baked round layers of yellow cake, white, or Vanilla Cake.
-I prefer 8-inch rounds but 9-inch cake pans also work.
-Purchase at the bakery, use a box cake mix or your favorite homemade recipe.
+- White or yellow cake rounds baked and cooled (2, 8 inch): Provides the soft, fluffy layers that hold the custard filling.
+You will need two fully baked round layers of yellow cake, white, or Vanilla Cake.
+I prefer 8 inch rounds but 9 inch cake pans also work.
+Purchase at the bakery, use a box cake mix, or your favorite homemade recipe.

 Custard

-- 4 large egg yolks – How to Separate Egg Whites from yolks
+- Egg yolks (4 large): Creates a rich, smooth custard base.
+See How to Separate Egg Whites from yolks.

 Ganache